jewsroch/kate-wp-deploy/content/plugins/add-link-to-facebook/readme.txt

 = E04 I get 'The user hasn't authorized the application to perform this action' =

-You have probably revoked one of the permissions of the Facebook application.
-If you did this by accident, you can simply re-authorize the plugin.
-If you did this deliberately, you should remove the *App ID* and *App Secret* from the plugin settings.
-If you are the only user of the website, you can also disable the plugin.
+The plugin has not been granted all Facebook permissions required, authorize the plugin again.
+If you are trying to add links to a page you do not administer, you need to acquire the permission *manage_pages*, see the setup guide.

 = E05 I get 'Invalid access token signature' =